 Our teeth go through a myriad of daily stress activities.
 We may even clench or grind subconsciously.
 Diagnosing the severity and whether the tooth is restorable is important as it determines treatment outcomes.
-Have a look at the first example in the Smile Gallery.
+Have a look at the example in the Smile Gallery.
 The entire cusp of the tooth is missing and fractured.

 The most conservative treatment solution for this case was to restore the tooth with a aesthetically pleasing 3/4 ceramic crown bonded to the existing undamaged cusp.
 The restoration looks so natural that one is unable to tell the difference between tooth and ceramic material.